 2.1 Background

-This subsection describes the Moving Ahead for Progress in the 21st Century Act (MAP-21) which provides the impetus for FHWA and FTA to promulgate the Final Rule.
+This subsection describes the Moving Ahead for Progress in the 21st Century Act (MAP-21) which provides the impetus for FHWA and FTA to promulgate the final rule.

 MAP-21

 The MAP-21 transforms the Federal-aid highway program and the Federal transit program by requiring a transition to performance-driven, outcome-based approaches to key areas.
 Although it leaves the existing structure of the planning process largely untouched, the statute introduces significant changes to the planning process by requiring States, MPOs, and providers of public transportation to link investment priorities (the transportation improvement program of projects) to the achievement of performance targets.
 The MAP-21 requires States, MPOs, and providers of public transportation to establish performance targets to address performance measures in key areas such as safety, infrastructure condition, congestion, system reliability, emissions, and freight movement.